 How Insurance Companies Keep Auto Accident Victims Stressed Out & In Debt

-Leslie Nance, a truck driver, was traveling in his big rig on Route 25 in Kentucky when another driver ran a stop sign directly in his path.
+Leslie N., a truck driver, was traveling in his big rig on Route 25 in Kentucky when another driver ran a stop sign directly in his path.
 To avoid hitting the other driver, Leslie swerved left, causing his truck to jackknife.
 He suffered serious injuries to his head, neck, back, and brain, eventually needing back surgery.
 Leslie was exonerated by local police, who confirmed Leslie was driving the speed limit and operating safely.
 Because the at-fault driver was uninsured, Leslie filed an uninsured motorist claim with his own insurer.